sgmurphy/wordpress-plugins/content-views-query-and-display-post-page/README.txt

 Add the created view shortcode to the Classic editor, page builder, widget, or anywhere you want to display your post grid.

-## 🏆 GUTENBERG BLOCK EDITOR READY
+## 🏆 BLOCKS FOR GUTENBERG EDITOR

-### 💎 15 GUTENBERG POST BLOCKS
+### 💎 16 GUTENBERG POST BLOCKS

-Content Views adds 15 amazing and feature-rich blocks to help you display WordPress posts, pages, custom post types stunningly.
+Content Views adds 16 amazing and feature-rich blocks to help you display WordPress posts, pages, custom post types stunningly.
 Using our awesome Gutenberg blocks plugin, you can build and show website content with endless customization options:

 * Different blocks for different kinds of content/sections/websites
 * Various post block layouts to provide you more design choices